 The Fjords also have another popular option, Doubtful Sound.
 Despite the popularity of Doubtful and Millford, both are incredible vistas with minimal obstruction.
 There aren’t dozens of boats in the sound with you, nor are there shops or any signs of commercialization.
 Doubtful Sound is even more remote than Millford.
 The only way to access it is via a long journey of bus to sea to ferry.

 Summer (December – March) is peak season so, while still remote, expect the limited accomodations to fill up quite quickly.
 If you’re looking for off season prices and crowds, plus you don’t mind getting a bit chilly at night, try for the Winter (June-August).

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Milford Sound using the map below!